overtake/TelegramSwift/README.md

 ### Contributors on GitHub
 See [this repository’s contributors graph](https://github.com/overtake/TelegramSwift/graphs/contributors).

+### Bugs and Suggestions
+You can report bug or suggestions feature for Telegram for macOS on [Telegram’s Bugs & Suggestions platform](https://bugs.telegram.org).
+Read [the platform tip](https://bugs.telegram.org/c/746) before creating first card.

 ### Translations
 You can help translate Telegram for macOS on [Telegram’s translations platform](https://translations.telegram.org).
 Pick your language, then look for the macOS translation set.